shotnothing/TeamPower8/docs/API.md

 - **Status Code**: `200 OK` on success, `400 Bad Request` if invalid parameters are provided.
 - **Content-Type**: `application/json`
 - **Body**:
-	- `products`: An array of product IDs.
+	- `products`: An array of products.
 **Example Usage:**

 Command: `GET /product/all`